 Introduction

-The Florida Department of Economic Opportunity (FloridaCommerce) Office of Disaster Recovery (ODR) is the administrator of a Community Development Block Grant - Disaster Recovery (CDBG-DR) program funded by the U.S. Department of Housing and Urban Development (HUD) under Public Laws 115-254 and 116-20.
+The Florida Department of Commerce (FloridaCommerce) Office of Disaster Recovery (ODR) is the administrator of a Community Development Block Grant - Disaster Recovery (CDBG-DR) program funded by the U.S. Department of Housing and Urban Development (HUD) under Public Laws 115-254 and 116-20.

 FloridaCommerce is the agency responsible and accountable to HUD for the administration of CDBG-DR funding, which has been allocated to housing, economic revitalization, and infrastructure programs – collectively implemented under the Rebuild Florida Program by FloridaCommerce.
 FloridaCommerce is administering the housing repair and replacement programs directly.